futamiyarn/cmdbot/README.md

 ### Initial setup
 Go to the place where you extracted cmdbot, open `cmdbot.exe` to create the config file

-Open `cmdbot.exe` as administrator so you can use cmdbot everywhere
+Open `cmdbot.exe` as administrator so you can use cmdbot everywhere, and restart for run properly (like ability to open in vbs file)

 don't forget to open `streamer.bot.exe` and connect **HTTP server** in **Servers/Clients** tab to run it